zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - Server certificate of the Gateway (with PK).
 This can be signed by the local CA or an external CA
 - Server certificate of the Discovery Service (with PK).
 This can be signed by the local CA
 - Server certificate of the Catalog (with PK).
 This can be signed by the local CA
-- Single private key of the JWT Token, with alias `jwtsecret`.
-This can exist as a separate key in the same directory as the keystore
+- Private key of the JWT Token, alias `jwtsecret`.
+The private key exist as a separate key in the same directory as the keystore
 - The API ML keystore is used by API ML services

 **The API ML truststore**